nttgin/BGPalerter/docs/path-neighbors.md

-# Path poisoning / upstream and downstream AS monitoring
+# Upstream and downstream AS monitoring

-The component `monitorPathPoisoning` allows to monitor for unexpected neighbor ASes in AS paths.
+The component `monitorPathNeighbors` allows to monitor for unexpected neighbor ASes in AS paths.
 The list of neighbors can be specified in `prefixes.yml` inside the `monitorASns` sections.

 > For example, imagine AS100 has two upstreams, AS99 and AS98, and one downstream, AS101.
 You can express the following rule in 'prefixes.yml'
 >